Skip to main content

 The purpose of the Ph.D. program is to prepare nurse scholars/scientists for roles in research, teaching, and service.
 The program prepares graduates who will contribute to the body of nursing knowledge, educate the next generation, and assume collaborative leadership roles in shaping health policy, improving health, and reducing disparity.

-The Benefits of choosing a Doctor of Philosophy in Nursing degree at WVU
+WHy Pursue a Doctor of Philosophy in Nursing degree at WVU?

-• Rigorously test, generate, and extend knowledge to inform nursing science, practice, and policy.
+• Analyze theory, scientific base, and methods to generate knowledge that informs nursing science, practice, and policy.

 Ph.D. nurses' salaries differ depending on their chosen career path after graduation.
 Nurse researchers, which is a popular career path for Ph.D. nurses, have a median salary of $90,000, as reported by Payscale.com.
 On the other hand, Ph.D. nurses who opt for a teaching position can expect a median annual wage of $77,440, according to the U.S. Bureau of Labor Statistics as of May 2021.
 Factors such as geographical location, length of career, and level of experience can also impact the annual salary of a Ph.D. nurse.